Breakfast with IBD: What 6 morning meals look like

 Sonya Goins, age 54, Crohn’s disease

-“I normally do plain Cream of Wheat or grits.
+“I normally do plain porridge or grits.
 These foods tend to stick to my stomach without making me sick.
 However, when I’m in a flare, I only drink water and nutritional shakes.”

 As for morning foods she avoids, Goins tends to stay away from bacon or meats.
 “I have terrible stomach pains when I eat those types of food so early in the morning.”